Saving and Loading

 Each entry includes `name`, `createTime`, `updateTime`, `checkpointType`, and `promotable`.

 Weight sync pushes a checkpoint onto a running inference deployment without restarting it.
-See [`WeightSyncer`](/fine-tuning/training-api/reference/weight-syncer) for the recommended lifecycle manager.
+With the SDK-managed service client, you do this by saving sampler weights and then creating a sampler for that snapshot:

 ```python theme={null}